mocchicone/Weather-Analysis-Python-GoogleMaps/README.md

 ![Heatmap](https://github.com/mocchicone/Weather-Analysis-Python-GoogleMaps/blob/master/Images/heatmap_1.png)

 ### **Step 5:**
-Filtered the cities dataset by ideal conditions for Wind Speed, Humidity, Cloudiness, and Max Temperature resulting in a list of five cities.
+Filtered the cities dataset by ideal conditions for wind speed, humidity, cloudiness, and max daily temperature resulting in a list of five cities.

 ### **Step 6:**
-Used a googleAPI get request to locate one lodging within each of the five cities.
-Appending the lodging as a marker onto the heatmap.
+Used a GoogleAPI get request to locate one lodging within each of the five cities.
+Appended the lodging as a marker onto the heatmap.

 ![Heatmap Markers](https://github.com/mocchicone/Weather-Analysis-Python-GoogleMaps/blob/master/Images/heatmap_2.png)